 - ANSI Z87.1 – Standard for Eye Protection

-Standard that are interested in outcome.
+Standards that are interested in an outcome.
 Explicit procedures may not be given, but non-mandatory templates and guides are often provided as appendices to the standards.
 Examples: The Lab Standard requires the creation of a Chemical Hygiene Plan for the safe use of laboratory chemicals.
 This plan is in place of the more explicit requirements for General Industry use of chemicals in the workplace (known as Hazard Communication).